Using the Azure Data Lake Storage Connector

 Step 2: Acquire information for the remote connection

 - Tenant ID that identifies your company's account.
-Get tenant ID.

-After you have all information, it is straightforward to set up your connection in RapidMiner.
+After you have all information, it is straightforward to set up your Connection in RapidMiner.

 Read from Azure Data Lake Storage

-The Read Azure Data Lake Storage operator reads data from your Azure Data Lake Storage Gen1 account.
+The Read Azure Data Lake Storage Gen2 operator reads data from your Azure Data Lake Storage Gen2 account.
 The operator can be used to load arbitrary file formats, since it only downloads and does not process the files.
 To process the files you will need to use additional operators such as Read CSV, Read Excel, or Read XML.

 Let us start with reading a simple csv file from Azure Data Lake Storage.

-Click on the file chooser button to view the files in your Azure Data Lake Storage Gen1 account.
+Click on the file chooser button to view the files in your Azure Data Lake Storage Gen2 account.
 Select the file that you want to load and click Open.
 Note that you need to have Read and Execute access to the root directory, if you want to use the file browser starting from the root folder.
 If you do not have that permission, you can type a path into the parameter field.
-If you have access to the parent folder of that path (file or directory) and Execute access up to the root folder, you can open the file browser.
+If you have access to the parent folder of that path (file or directory) and Execute access up to the container level, you can open the file browser.
 Or you can always use a manually typed path and use the operator with that (in that case, permission is only checked during runtime).

-As mentioned above, the Read Azure Data Lake Storage operator does not process the contents of the specified file.
+As mentioned above, the Read Azure Data Lake Storage Gen2 operator does not process the contents of the specified file.
 In our example, we have chosen a csv file (a comma separated values file).
 This file type can be processed via the Read CSV operator.

-Add a Read CSV operator between the Read Azure Data Lake Storage operator and the result port.
+Add a Read CSV operator between the Read Azure Data Lake Storage Gen2 operator and the result port.
 You may set the parameters of the Read CSV operator - such as column separator -, depending on the format of your csv file:

 Run the process!
 In the Results perspective, you should see a table containing the rows and columns of your choosen csv file: